Alcohol Abuse Among First Responders

 Surveys throughout the 2000s turned up a significant social factor as well.
 While firefighters drink to facilitate camaraderie for the most part, surveyed police officers reported feeling pressure to drink in order to fit in.
 Over a third of the officers included in the study reported an aversion in the force towards non-drinkers.
 Police that don’t drink are thought of as anti-social and untrustworthy.

 This social dynamic within the police force reinforces problematic drinking social conformity.
 Officers report spending a significant portion of their free time socializing with coworkers because of the close bonds formed in the line of duty (shared trauma), the feeling that nobody else understands them, and being alienated by the friends and family that they had prior to getting on the force.

 Treating First Responders

 Unfortunately, even though these men and women sacrifice their health in order to help maintain the world we live in, the treatment available isn’t scaled to match the issue at hand.
 While some treatment centers offer first responder and veteran catered programs, the number of responders in need far outweighs their options.
 Given the necessity of their position, many people working these jobs may not feel like they can feasibly attend outpatient rehab, let alone spend a month in inpatient rehab.
 Expanding the conversation about early intervention and alcohol dependency in first responders could give people the options they need to lead a healthier life as an emergency worker.

 Addressing The Issue

-If you or a loved one identify with these issues, please reach out to a treatment provider for help.
+If you or a loved one identify with these issues, contact a treatment provider for help.
 The issues faced when responding to emergencies can be singularly difficult to handle, but that doesn’t mean you have to face them as a single person.

 Author: Michael Muldoon | Last Edited: October 1, 2021